mikepsinn/web3Hackathon/README.md

 - [bcrypt] - hashing of passwords and names of clients in DB for safety and security
 - [IPFS] and [FileCoin] NFT.Storage utilized for saving each NFT off-chain
 - [Remix] used to deploy Solidity Smart Contracts
+- [OpenZeppelin] scaffolding for our ERC721 NFT Token

 ## Usage